marklogic/marklogic-kubernetes/README.md

 6. Terminate the pod with smallest ordinal that is running bootstrap node to start the upgrade.
 Once the pod is terminated, a new pod will be created with updated helm chart version.
 7. Repeat termination for all pods in your release and complete the upgrade process.

-## Upgrading to the latest MarkLogic Version
+## Upgrading MarkLogic Version in your release

+MarkLogic release is independent of MarkLogic Kubernetes Helm Chart release.
+This upgrade may be required when there is a new MarkLogic version available.
+Note MarkLogic is also released in Major, Minor or Patch form, pleasr refer [MarkLogic Upgrade Support](https://docs.marklogic.com/11.0/guide/release-notes/en/installation-and-upgrade.html#UUID-ae8580bb-c23d-dda7-593c-0610a633c771_section-idm203341859110072)

 Following is the procedure to upgrade MarkLogic version in your release: